GirolamoOddo/AppliedMath_Notebooks/README.md

 ---
 #### **Disclaimer**
-Disclaimer: All the codes provided in this repository are the result of my personal study.
+All the codes provided in this repository are the result of my personal study.
 They have not been peer-reviewed and may therefore contain errors or inaccuracies.
 They should be considered as a starting point for further exploration.

 ---
 #### **Acknowledgements**